 Runner and writer Brian Metzler strongly advises triathletes against running all their miles on the road.
 It is boring and repetitive with the exact same gait pattern on every stride.
 Instead, he recommends running an extra 10 to 20 minutes on a soft trail where every step is different.
 It forces you to shift weight and change directions and use dozens of muscles that go unused otherwise.

 Metzler also suggests hill workouts to build muscle strength and bring some much-needed change to your mundane running routine.
 Running up hills helps makes your leg muscles stronger while increasing your speed and endurance.

 This training will really come in handy when you are fatigued from completing your swimming and cycling course and struggling to finish the race.

-As we start heading into season, start now to work on building your running strength to become a superior runner and a better triathlete.
+As we start heading into the season, start now to work on building your running strength to become a superior runner and a better triathlete.
 Show the world how it’s done!

 Just Wetsuits is proud to serve our customers who live and breathe triathlons.
-Get ready for triathlon season with some of the best branded wetsuits for men and women and other triathlon accessories – check out our triathlon wetsuit sales and offers today.
+Get ready for triathlon season with some of the best-branded wetsuits for men and women and other triathlon accessories – check out our triathlon wetsuit sales and offers today.